© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Five bowl barrows south of Newton Farm forming part of a round barrow cemetery is a scheduled monument protected by Historic England under reference 1005437.
 View the official record →

-Five bowl barrows south of Newton Farm is a Bronze Age round barrow cemetery located in Cornwall, England.
+Five bowl barrows south of Newton Farm is a Neolithic and Bronze Age burial monument forming part of a round barrow cemetery in Cornwall, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005437.

 Five bowl barrows south of Newton Farm forming part of a round barrow cemetery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005437.